-But for many Australians, the cost of covering that medical care has become the biggest cause for concern.
+For many Australians, the cost of covering specialist medical care has become the biggest cause for concern when they become unwell or are injured.

 Since private health insurance may not cover all the in-patient specialists’ fees charged for a privately insured hospital procedure – and doesn’t cover any of the cost of a specialist out-patient consultation – out-of-pocket costs are becoming an increasing burden for private patients.